RafSwiggers/ravotter2/README.md

 ## Site Design choices

 ### Main design
 We chose a simple, but effective design of a white page scrolling over parallax headers, with a Nav-bar on top.
 The red and yellow color-scheme is aimed at a fun, cheerful atmosphere.
-The header images are meant to show a place that is fit for kids, fun and professional.
-Out main point of reference would be a ball pit:
+The header images are meant to indicate a place that is fit for kids, fun and professional.
+Our main point of reference would be a ball pit:
 ![ball pit](images/ballenbad.jpg "ballenbad image")

 ### Nav bar